SuddenGunter/echo-cli/README.md

 # echo-cli

-Echo-CLI app created as one-evening experiment where main goal was get some skills with Cobra
+Echo-CLI app created as an experiment where main goal was get some skills with Cobra.
+It allows to save auth token to temp dir, and it it's presented - connect and communicate with websocket server (see echo-server submodule).

 Usage:
   `echo-cli [command]`